qlik-oss/core-website/docs/docs/services/mira.md

 It is however only possible to mount `docker.sock` on a Swarm manager node.

 If Mira should be running on a worker node Mira needs to be configured to access the Docker Remote API by a URL.
+In this case there is no need to mount `docker.sock` into the Mira container, but the Docker Remote API must be exposed remotely in the Swarm using the [Daemon socket option](https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-socket-option).
-This can be configured by setting the environment variable `DOCKER_HOST` as shown in the example below:
+For Mira the remotely exposed API can be configured by setting the environment variable `DOCKER_HOST`, as shown in the example below:

 ```yaml
 services: